acgrissom/2016-ml-course/assignments/week6.md

 6. How does the computational performance on the multiple choice data compare with the huamn performance?

-7. What is the feature set, and which features seem to be particularly helpful?
+7. What are the feature set and hypothesis space, respectively?

-8. What is the difference between the full context set and the random length set?

-9. Are the changes in confidences in the answer that are mentioned in the analysis section directly comparable when using one-vs-all?
-Briefly argue your case.

-10. In equation 1, what are the prior and the posterior, respectively, and what do they represent?
+8. In equation 1, what are the prior and the posterior, respectively, and what do they represent?

-11. Why does the paper suggest that the baseline model doesn't work well?
+9. Why does the paper suggest that the baseline model doesn't work well?

-12. What does the paper mean when in Figure 3, when it describes the distribution as "Zipfian?"
+10. What does the paper mean when in Figure 3, when it describes the distribution as "Zipfian?"

+Bonus (10 pts).
+One-vs-all uses multiple binary classifiers and selects the one with the highest confidence.
+This is in some sense unprincipled, since the trained models are not necessarily directly comparable.
+This paper tracks the confidences of "the classifier" when analyzing of the result.
+Does this make sense?
+Argue your case.